51r/tf-module-for_each/README.md

 # Terraform Module with for_each feature
 This repo contains simple code that it can demonstrate the use of meta-argument [for-each](https://www.terraform.io/language/meta-arguments/for_each) .

-It creates 3 random_pet modules with the following names:
+It creates 3 local files:

-`module.pet["first"].random_pet.pet`

-`module.pet["second"].random_pet.pet`

-`module.pet["third"].random_pet.pet`
+**filename - content**

+`1.txt` - `file number 1`

+`2.txt` - `file number 2`

+`3.txt` - `file number 3`

+Terraform will create the local files based on the values provided in the sample variable map.

 # Purpose of for-each

-The meta-argument **for-each** can be used to create multiple pre-defined modules from a set or map instead of creating them manually and duplicating the modules.
-It has been added to Terraform in version 0.12.
+The meta-argument **for-each** is simillar to **count**, but it creates a map instead of a list index and each resource is defined in the map which makes the resources more easily managed for future modifications or changes.

-The sample in the repo uses **random_pet** module.
+The sample in the repo uses **local** module.

 # Prerequisite
 You need to have [Terraform CLI >0.13](https://learn.hashicorp.com/tutorials/terraform/install-cli) installed on you workstation.